dolthub/docs/content/products/doltlab/administrator.md

 <h2 id="doltlab-hosted-dolt-edit-docker-compose">Edit DoltLab's Docker Compose file</h2>

-To connect a DoltLab instance to `my-doltlab-db-1` Hosted Dolt deployment we created above, ensure that your DoltLab instance is stopped, and remove references to `doltlabdb` in DoltLab's `docker-compose.yaml` file.
+To connect DoltLab to `my-doltlab-db-1`, ensure that your DoltLab instance is stopped, and remove references to `doltlabdb` in DoltLab's `docker-compose.yaml` file.

-You can also remove `doltlabdb-dolt-data`, `doltlabdb-dolt-root`, `doltlabdb-dolt-configs`, and `doltlabdb-dolt-backups` from the `volumes` section, as these were only necessary with the default Dolt server.
+You can also remove references to `doltlabdb-dolt-data`, `doltlabdb-dolt-root`, `doltlabdb-dolt-configs`, and `doltlabdb-dolt-backups` from the `volumes` section, as these were only necessary for DoltLab's default Dolt server.

 ```yaml
   # commenting out all references to doltlabdb